somedatapacket/docs.humio.com/content/installation/kubernetes_deployment.md

 categories: ["Integration", "Platform"]
 ---

+{{% notice note %}}
-Note: If you are looking for how to ship data from a Kubernetes cluster to Humio, please see our [Kubernetes platform integration documentation](/integrations/platform-integrations/kubernetes).
+If you are looking for how to ship data from a Kubernetes cluster to Humio, please see our [Kubernetes platform integration documentation](/integrations/platform-integrations/kubernetes).
+{{% /notice %}}

 At this time we do not recommend running Humio inside a Kubernetes cluster.
 We are exploring approaches for deploying both standalone and clustered Humio environments on Kubernetes and will provide best practices in the future.